Uadj/Uadj2/README.md

-- 👋 Hi, I’m Gyuwon Do
+- 👋 Hi, I’m Gyuwon Do.
-- 👀 I’m interested in game, web backend
+- 👀 I’m interested in game, web backend.
-- 🌱 I’m currently practicing algorithm
+- 🌱 I’m currently practicing algorithm.
 - 💞️ I want company that can give me bright vision.
 - 📫 How to reach me ds257873@naver.com